EiseiKashi/canvate/README.md

 ![CANVATE.JS](http://sakuracode.com/img/canvate.svg)<br>
-Canvate is a JavaScript library that provides straight forward solutions for working with rich graphics and interactivity with HTML5 canvas.
+Canvate is a JavaScript library that provides straight forward solutions for working with rich graphics and interactivity with HTML5 canvas easily.

 - **Buttons with irregular shapes:** build buttons with irregular shapes with any kind of images for instance png, svg,  or other HTML5 canvas.
 Canvate make it easy to build buttons "inside" de HTML5 canvas.
 - **Animate images inside the canvas**  using JQuery, Greensock or your custom code to animate your sprite sheet and images.
 - **Masking:** is and easy task with Canvate.
 Images,other canvas and sprite sheet can be mnasked.